 In many European countries, children decorate nests just before Easter.
-In Paris, a traditional cake representing an Easter egg nest is prepared in many pâtisseries and when they appear in their windows we know that Easter is around the corner.
+In Paris, a traditional cake representing an Easter egg nest is prepared in many pâtisseries, and when they appear in their windows, we know Easter is around the corner.

 Pierre is a French/Australian who is passionate about France and its culture.
 He grew up in France and Germany and has also lived in Australia and England.
 He has a background teaching French, Economics and Current Affairs, and holds a Master of Translating and Interpreting English-French with the degree of Master of International Relations, and a degree of Economics and Management.
 Pierre is the author of the Discovery Course on the Secrets of the Eiffel Tower and the Christmas book "Voyage au Pays de Noël".

 Transparency: Some blog posts and pages may contain affiliate or sponsored links.
 If you are planning a trip, the use of these links helps us to run the site.
 There is no additional cost to you.
 All you have to do is click on the link and any booking you make is automatically tracked.
 Thank you for your support!

 Escape to France with every email!
 Get insider insights, travel guides, cultural gems delivered and exclusive offers to your inbox twice a week.
 Your journey to Paris and France begins when you sign up!

 SUBSCRIBE TO THE NEWSLETTER AND GET THE FREE EBOOK